Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

   - `LimboKill.IDs` lists IDs that will be targeted.
 Buildings with these IDs will be removed from the game instantly.

 - Delivery can be made random with these optional tags.
 The game will randomly choose only a single building from the list for each roll chance provided.
-  - `LimboDelivery.RollChance` lits chances of each "dice roll" happening.
+  - `LimboDelivery.RollChances` lists chances of each "dice roll" happening.
 Valid values range from 0% (never happens) to 100% (always happens).
 Defaults to a single sure roll.
   - `LimboDelivery.RandomWeightsN` lists the weights for each "dice roll" that increase the probability of picking a specific building.
 Valid values are 0 (don't pick) and above (the higher value, the bigger the likelyhood). `RandomWeights` are a valid alias for `RandomWeights0`.
 If a roll attempt doesn't have weights specified, the last weights will be used.

 Note: This feature might not support every building flag.
 Flags that are confirmed to work correctly are listed below: